emilyriehl/yoneda/STYLEGUIDE.md

 The root here is the function `projection-equiv-contractible-fibers`.
 It takes four arguments, each starting on a fresh line and is indented an extra level from the root.
 The first argument fits neatly on one line, but the second one is too large.
-In these cases, we add a line break right after the `->`-symbol following the lambda-abstraction, which is the earliest branching point in this case.
+In these cases, we add a line break right after the `→`-symbol following the lambda-abstraction, which is the earliest branching point in this case.
 The next node is again `Σ`, with two arguments.
 The first one fits on a line, but the second does not, so we add a line break between them.
 This process